-Recreation at GIAC consists of indoor/outdoor games, new games, table games, dance, ice skating, sledding, Tai Kwon Do, and a variety of other activities.
+Recreation at GIAC consists of indoor/outdoor games, new games, table games, dance, ice skating, sledding, pickle ball,track and field, and a variety of other activities.

 1. Multicultural programs aimed at promoting knowledge and acceptance of different cultures through special activities, guest speakers, and participant sharing.

 The GIAC Youth Summer Day Camp serves the same age population as the after-school program and also subscribes to the same goals and objectives.

 It is run for 6 weeks during July and August providing daily safe and fun-filled activities inclusive of singing camp songs, field trips, environmental education, arts and crafts, recreation, multicultural activities, and swimming instruction.

 Special events such as bake sales, talent shows, spirit days, carnivals, and out of town trips are also important aspects of summer camp.

 The camp operates Monday through Friday, from 9 am - 5 pm.
 Breakfast, Lunch, Snack and Dinner are provided daily.

 Each child must be registered to attend the Youth After School Program and Summer Day Camp.
 There is a minimal fee based on a sliding scale for the basic after school program with added fees for some special events.
 Registration begins at the end of August.
 Summer camp registration begins in April.